 Job Support Scheme

-With the announcment on 5 November about the extension of the Job Retention Scheme until end March 2021, with a review due in January 2021, the Job Support Scheme has been postponed.
+With the announcment on 5 November about the extension of the Job Retention Scheme until at least 30 September 2021, the Job Support Scheme has been postponed.

 What is it: